 One of the most cost-effective ways to create a stunning new look in your home is through the use of color.
 Determine what you want to feel when you enter a particular room of your home, and then use color to help you achieve that impact.

-Little dashes of color can go a long way and depending on how they are incorporated, they can be changed for each season to continually maintain a sense of freshness throughout your home.
+Little dashes of color can go a long way and depend on how they are incorporated, they can be changed for each season to continually maintain a sense of freshness throughout your home.

 Redoing the exterior paint on your home may sound like a massive undertaking, but it is a home maintenance task that should be accomplished roughly every 10 years.